 This month's contents include:

-Celtic Coin Values – Details and sale prices of beautiful Celtic coins sold recently by Chris Rudd Auctions.
+Celtic Coin Values – Details and sale prices of Celtic coins sold recently by Chris Rudd Auctions.

 Auction Round-Up – A selection of lots sold at TimeLine Auctions’ recent sale.